Climate Stories Project

 A climate story by Climate Stories Ambassador Ken Pitts of Portland, Oregon.

-As an Ambassador, you'll record your own climate story and record 1-3 climate story interviews with people in your own community during a 3-month time span.
+As an Ambassador, you'll record your own climate story and record 1-3 climate story interviews with people in your own community during a 6-week time span.
 Following the initial online training, you'll take part in two additional online meetings to discuss your progress with other Ambassadors and learn from each other about using climate storytelling to promote an effective response to the climate crisis.

 Participation is free and open to all.
 Ambassadors who submit their own story and at least one interview will receive a certificate of completion of the Climate Stories Ambassadors initiative. |